 Open Neuroscience Graph

 Open neuroscience is a global effort built on a dense network of standards, repositories, tools, institutes, consortia, working groups, and policies.
 This graph maps that landscape in over 300 nodes, each explained in plain language and connected by controlled relationships: a repository accepts a file format, a specification is governedBy a working group, a standard is endorsedBy a coordinating body.
-The aim is that researchers, data stewards, developers, and policymakers can see how the pieces fit together, and what to adopt to make their research data open, interoperable, and compliant with the rules that apply.
+The aim is that researchers, data stewards, developers, and policymakers can see how the pieces fit together, and how to make neuroscience research more open.

 Overview